MBausson/Warp/README.md

 # Total: 1 warps.
 ```

+## Installation

+This script requires Powershell to be installed on your system.
+You can either clone the project, or simply download the `warp.ps1` file.

+⚠️ Don't forget to add the the script to your PATH variable.

 ## Future improvements

 - Remove the necessity of the `to` keyword when navigating to a warp.
 This syntax should become possible: `warp myProject`
 - Implementation in `bash`.
 For now, warp requires Powershell to be installed on your system.
+- Unit testing